GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 #### Other types of parameters

-A parameter can be an object, a text, a boolean, a number and so ones, for texts, booleans and numbers there is three expressions that can be used in events.
+A parameter can be an object, a text, a number or some other kind of data (the name of a layer, a boolean, etc...).
+You can use expressions and conditions to access the parameters passed to a function.

-Get a number from a parameter: `GetArgumentAsNumber(string)` Get a text from a parameter: `GetArgumentAsString(string)` Get a boolean from a parameter: `GetArgumentAsBoolean(string)` Here is an example of a text parameter that will get the name and use it in an action for change scene.
+* Get a number from a parameter: `GetArgumentAsNumber(string)`
+* Get a text from a parameter: `GetArgumentAsString(string)` Here is an example of a text parameter that will get the name and use it in an action for change scene.

 ![](/gdevelop5/events/function_text_expression.png)